ReScience/ReScience-submission/article/Larisch-2018.md

 # Results
 To prove the correctness of the here proposed reimplementation, different experiments of the original paper are reproduced.
-Although most results are reproduced successfully, the burst experiments could not be absolutely reproduced.
+Although most results are reproduced successfully, the some experiments could not be absolutely reproduced or show small differences.
 All weight changes are shown relatively to the initial weight value, which are not shown in the original publication.
 Because of that, initial values are mainly found experimentally and are shown in the corresponding tables of parameters.

-## Fully reproduced experiments

-### Voltage-Clamp experiment
+## Voltage-Clamp experiment

 To reproduce the voltage clamp experiment, the postsynaptic membrane potential changes from a fix values of $–80 mV$ to $0 mV$.
 Resulting changes in the learning rule are implemented as mentioned in the original publication.